 I’m Jon Dough.
 A basic college kid who’s written some unfinished stories.
 I have a part-time job and a stable future.
 That’s it.
 That’s me.

 But what about the visions?
-All that D&D stuff I dismissed as fancy…it’s real.
-It’s here in front of me.
+All that D&D stuff I dismissed as pure imagination…it’s real.
+It’s right here in front of me.

 “You’re shaken,” he says.
-“While you recover, you can journey with me.”
+“While you recover, you may journey with me.”

 “What’s your name?”
-I ask as he starts down the road.
+I ask as we start down the road.

 “Ren of the Barrens.
 Ren will do.”